By using this site, you agree to the Privacy Policy and Terms of Use.

 • Key takeaway: Use correct spices and low, steady heat to maximize aroma.

-• Key takeaway: Measure liquids; allow steam to recirculate under the tagine’s conical lid.
+• Key takeaway: Measure liquids and allow steam to recirculate under the conical lid.

-• Key takeaway: Choose preserved lemon and good saffron for an authentic profile.
+• Key takeaway: Choose preserved lemon and fresh saffron for authentic profile.

-• Key takeaway: Slow cooking reduces the need for added fat while intensifying flavor.
+• Key takeaway: Slow cooking concentrates flavor and reduces the need for extra fat.

 Why Moroccan tagine matters: cultural roots and flavor science